 \section{Real-world Applications}

-We discussed the advantages of FDM in previous sections.
-To further clarify the effectiveness of FDM in real world IDM applications, in this section, we list four decision problems suitable for DBM to solve.
+In previous sections, we discussed the advantages of FDM.
+To further demonstrate the effectiveness of FDM in real-world IDM applications, we present three decision problems that are well-suited for FDM to address.